-f.
-Adequate public facilities and services are available to serve the intended land uses.
+e.
+Adequate public facilities and services are available to serve the intended land uses;

-The proposed development has included a landscape architect and civil engineer on the design team who have worked closely with the utility company to confirm and provide adequate public facilities and services for future development of single-family and multi-family homes as well as the proposed clubhouse facilities.
+The proposed development has included a Landscape Architect and Civil Engineer on the design team who have worked closely with the utility company to confirm and provide adequate public facilities and services for future development of single-family multi-family condominium units as well as the proposed clubhouse facilities.
 A letter from the utility company has been included in this package.
 Refer to Development Narrative for compliance.